Traveling With Batteries

 As per Federal regulations, "airline passengers who carry batteries or electrical devices in carry-on or checked baggage are responsible for ensuring appropriate steps are taken to protect against dangerous levels of heat that can be generated by inadvertent activation or short-circuiting of these devices while in transportation".

-Usually there is no problem when you are traveling with batteries that are installed in your device because the terminals are insulated (protected) from items that may contact them and cause short-circuiting.
+Usually there is no problem when you travel with batteries that are installed in your device because the terminals are insulated (protected) from items that may contact them and cause short-circuiting.

 It is recommended by the Department of Transportation that you pack spare batteries in carry-on baggage.